When Do I Start Planning for College?

 • Research colleges.
 Try to finish a college list by summer.

-• Take SAT Subject Tests and AP Tests as appropriate.
+• Take AP Tests as appropriate.

 Senior year is a busy and extremely important time in the college admissions process.
 This is your last chance to get the test scores you need.
 You need to know where you will apply and what is required from each college.
 You’ll need to get your college essay up to snuff, line up your letters of recommendation, and apply for financial aid.
-During the application process, you’ll need to keep active in extracurricular activities and maintain high grades.
+During the application process, you’ll need to stay active in extracurricular activities and maintain high grades.

 • Do not get “Senioritis” and slack off in class rigor or grades